1996 San Diego Chargers season: Week 6: at Denver Broncos

-Week 8
+Week 8: vs. Oakland Raiders

 San Diego lost both the game and their starting QB on Monday Night Football.
 With his side down 7–0 in the 1st quarter, Humphries was hit by Chester McGlockton at the end of a 5-yard scramble and dislocated his left shoulder; backup Sean Salisbury came in and finished the drive with an 11-yard touchdown pass to Martin.
 Salisbury later fumbled while being sacked by McGlockton in Raider territory, and Oakland kicked a field goal for a 20–7 lead; San Diego bounced back quickly, with Salisbury and Martin hooking up from 12 yards out to pull it back to 20–14.
 However, Darrien Gordon muffed a punt in the final four minutes, and Oakland hit the clinching field goal.

 Salisbury finished 22 of 35, for 235 yards, two touchdowns and one interception.

-Week 9
+Week 9: at Seattle Seahawks

 San Diego's five-game winning streak against the Seahawks came to an end in a one-sided encounter.
 The Chargers were missing their leaders on both sides of the ball, with Seau and Humphries out injured.
 Seattle running back Chris Warren took advantage of the former's absence with 146 yards and a touchdown, while Salisbury struggled in his first start, throwing four interceptions (one of those a pick six), against a single touchdown.

-Week 10
+Week 10: at Indianapolis Colts

 Five turnovers helped San Diego to a much-needed win.
-Colts' QB Jim Harbaugh was intercepted by four different players in the first half - he had thrown only two all season coming in - and the Chargers converted the errors into a Charlie Jones touchdown reception and a pair of field goals.
+Colts' QB Jim Harbaugh was intercepted by four different players in the first half — he had thrown only two all season coming in — and the Chargers converted the errors into a Charlie Jones touchdown reception and a pair of field goals.
 These were the first in a sequence of eight fields, four by each team, culminating in a Colts 20-yarder that made it 19–12; Indianapolis almost had a touchdown before that last kick, but punter Darren Bennett brought down Ray Buchanan at the nine after an 82-yard return.

 Indianapolis were driving at the start of the 4th quarter, but Junior Seau sacked Harbaugh, causing a fumble which Chris Mims recovered.
 Tony Martin doubled the lead six plays later.
 The Colts then embarked on a 17 play drive, but turned the ball over on downs after having 1st and goal at the one.
 They did score on their next drive, but San Diego then picked up a pair of 1st downs to kill all but five seconds of the clock.

 Sean Salisbury was much improved, going 19 of 31 for 237 yards and two touchdowns.
 Martin had 128 yards on just 6 receptions.
 San Diego committed 15 penalties (a club record at the time) for 135 yards.